nagdevAmruthnath/Bio7_Classification/README.md

 Enable/disable/add filters in the 'createStackFeatures' method.

 Until now Multichannel images (e.g. RGB) and Grayscale images or stacks (8-bit, 16-bit, 32-bit) can be classified.
+It is also possible to import images with an ImageJ macro (e.g. Landsat 8 images, see macro example!)

-The 'ModelGui' graphical view interface can be extended with the Eclipse WindowBuilder plugin (SWT) if installed in Bio7.
+The 'ModelGui' graphical view interface can be modified or extended with the Eclipse WindowBuilder plugin (SWT) if installed in Bio7.